 Access to lamps should only be allowed when lamps are deenergized.
-The lamps should be turned off before air-handling unit (AHU) or fan shutdown to allow the lamps to cool.
+The lamps should be turned off before air-handling unit (AHU) or fan shutdown to allow the lamps to cool and/or to purge any ozone in the lamp chamber (if ozone-producing lamps are used).
+If AHUs or fans are deenergized first, open the lamp chamber and allow it to ventilate for several minutes if ozone lamps are used.
 Workers should always wear protective eyewear and puncture-resistant gloves for protection in case a lamp breaks.

-Access to the lamp chamber should follow a site-specific lock-out/tag-out procedure.
-Do not rely on panel and door safety switches as the sole method to ensure deenergized lamps.
+Access to the lamp chamber should follow a site-specific lock-out/ tag-out procedure.
+Do not rely on panel and door safety switches as the sole method to ensure lamp deenergizing.
 Doors may be inadvertently closed or switches may be inadvertently contacted, resulting in unexpected lamp activation.